-Audit and Risk Cathie (Wei) Wu Appointed 17 January 2014.
-Management Non-Executive, Ms Wu is a professional executive who has extensive experience in both the from 10 independent Chinese and Australian business communities.
-She, acting as the Managing February Director of THTF Australia Mining Pty Ltd, has advised numerous Chinese 2014.
-Material companies and Australian resource companies to either manage direct investments Investment in Australia or attract investments from China in the base metals, alumina, iron from 20 February ore, coal and mineral sands sectors.
-She is currently the Executive Director of WIM Resources Pty Ltd and manages the development of the mineral sands project in 2014.
-Murray basin in Australia.
-She previously served at UBS SDIC Fund Management Remuneration Company as a project development manager.
-Ms Wu holds a Bachelor of Science from 27 March from Fudan University in Shanghai, China and a MPhil (Research) in Infosys from 2014. the University of New South Wales.
-Chairperson of Remuneration Committee Details of Ms Wu's other listed public company directorships over the past three from 22 August 2014 Queensland Mining Corporation Limited, appointed Alternative Director 16 and of March 2012 and appointed Director 9 October 2012, resigned 8 August 2013.
-Material Investment Committee from 20 February 2014 to 22 August 2014.
-Appointed 17 January 2014, resigned 1 July 2014.
-Remuneration Douglas
+Cathie (Wei) Wu Appointed 17 January 2014.
+Audit and Risk Non-Executive, Management, Such a such a such Ms Wu is a professional executive who has extensive experience in both the Remuneration independent Chinese and Australian business communities.
+She, acting as the Managing (Chairperson) Director of THTF Australia Mining Pty Ltd, has advised numerous Chinese companies and Australian resource companies to either manage direct investments in Australia or attract investments from China in the base metals, alumina, iron ore, coal and mineral sands sectors.
+She is currently the Executive Director of WIM Resources Pty Ltd and manages the development of the mineral sands project in Murray basin in Australia.
+She previously served at UBS SDIC Fund Management Company as a project development manager.
+Ms Wu holds a Bachelor of Science from Fudan University in Shanghai, China and a MPhil (Research) in Infosys from the University of New South Wales.
+Details of Ms Wu's other listed public company directorships over the past three years are: Queensland Mining Corporation Limited, appointed Alternative Director 16 March 2012 and appointed Director 9 October 2012, resigned 8 August 2013.